 As volume is a key driver of training progress, and training to failure can hurt the amount of volume we can perform, I do not want you to go to failure with any sets unless instructed.

-INTERMEDIATE PROGRESSION: WHEN Linear Progression No Longer Works
+Intermediate Progression: When Linear Progression No Longer Works

 When linear progression no longer works, it is time to use “intermediate progression.”